Edited by: Keri Stooksbury

 The enormous lounge is unlikely to ever get too crowded despite being incredibly popular.
-This 48,000-square feet space has a capacity for almost 600 guests, and after passing the in-lounge duty free shops, you’ll arrive in an area with a ridiculous number of lounge chairs and seating options (all spaced out for social distancing, of course).
+This 48,000-square-foot space has a capacity for almost 600 guests.
+After passing the in-lounge duty-free shops, you arrive in an area with a ridiculous number of lounge chairs and types of seating.

-The jade cocktail bar and the buffet area are where you’ll satiate your appetite — pick from popular Mediterranean options to a vast selection of Turkish desserts.
-Round it out with a freshly-made cocktail from the bar.
+The jade-colored cocktail bar and the buffet are where to satiate your appetite.
+Pick from popular Mediterranean dishes and a vast selection of Turkish desserts, then round it out with a freshly made cocktail from the bar.

-You’ll also find self-serve espresso and coffee, should you need them, as well as a few fridges packed with soft drinks and water.
+There’s also self-serve espresso and coffee, as well as a few fridges packed with soft drinks and water.

-Other unique amenities consist of a cinema room, a prayer room, a terrace, a baby care room, a kids’ playroom, a business center, meeting rooms, a silent room with daybeds, and even a pool table!
+Other unique amenities include a cinema, a prayer room, a terrace, a nursing and diaper-changing room, a playroom, a business center, meeting rooms, a silent room with daybeds, and even a pool table!

-This lounge also has a ton of IGA sleeping pods, complete with power ports and luggage storage.
+This lounge also has a ton of IGA sleeping pods, complete with power outlets and luggage storage.

 Opening Hours: 24/7

-Researching luxurious Priority Pass lounges is a tedious process — but finding diamonds in the rough like the Mingalar Sky CIP Lounge at RGN and sharing it with readers makes it oh-so-worth-it!
+Researching luxurious Priority Pass lounges is a tedious process, but finding diamonds in the rough, like the Mingalar Sky Lounge at RGN, and sharing them with readers is so rewarding!

-If you ever find yourself traveling through the international gateway airport of Myanmar, Yangon International Airport (RGN), you should absolutely make an effort to use your Priority Pass membership here.
+If you ever find yourself traveling through the international gateway airport of Myanmar, Yangon International Airport, you should absolutely make an effort to use your Priority Pass membership here.

-In addition to this lounge being gargantuan and usually empty, there is a huge array of Eastern food and beverage options that make you feel like you’re at a high-end buffet restaurant.
+In addition to this lounge being gargantuan and usually empty, there is a vast array of Asian foods and beverages that make you feel like you’re at a high-end buffet restaurant.

-Beyond that, one little-known secret is that you can request bespoke cocktails and espresso from the bartender-barista.
-There’s also a spa area (subject to extra fees), plenty of shower suites, lots of staff offering personalized service, free Wi-Fi, and a good selection of reading material, including daily newspapers and popular magazines.
+Beyond that, one little-known secret is that you can request bespoke cocktails and espresso from the bartender/barista.
+There’s also a spa (expect extra fees for treatments), plenty of shower suites, lots of staff offering personalized service, free Wi-Fi, and a good selection of reading material, including daily newspapers and popular magazines.

-Location: International Concourse D, near gate D8 on level 3
+Location: International Concourse D, near Gate D8 on the third level

 Opening Hours: Daily from 11 a.m. to 1 a.m.

-Turkish Airlines operates excellent airport lounges around the world, including a superb outstation lounge in the Turkish Airlines Lounge at BKK.
-This is a huge benefit for Star Alliance travelers, seeing as how Thai Airways’ own business class lounge is nothing to write home about.
+Turkish Airlines operates excellent airport lounges worldwide, including a superb outstation lounge in the Turkish Airlines Lounge at BKK.
+This is a massive benefit for Star Alliance travelers, as Thai Airways’ own business class lounge is nothing to write home about.

-Although it remains to be seen whether this has been brought back in a post-pandemic era, this lounge used to offer a complimentary 15-minute massage between 3 p.m. and 11 p.m. daily.
+This lounge offers guests a complimentary 15-minute massage between 3 p.m. and 11 p.m. daily.

-Beyond that, there are lots of seating options, a cocktail bar with high-top seating, a business center with ergonomic chairs, a conference table and an iMac desktop computer, and a quiet room with dim lighting, ottoman-chair duos, and more.
+Beyond that, there’s lots of seating, a cocktail bar with high-top stools, a business center with ergonomic chairs, a conference table with an iMac computer, and a quiet room with dim lighting, ottoman-chair duos, and more.

-But the food selection is pretty good and includes finger sandwiches, several hot food choices, soup, and even a live cooking station!
-The drink options consist of coffee, tea, soft drinks, water, and alcoholic drinks at the cocktail bar.
+The food selection is pretty good and includes finger sandwiches, several hot foods, soup, and even a manned cooking station!
+The drinks consist of coffee, tea, soft drinks, water, and, at the cocktail bar, alcoholic drinks.

-You’ll find a set of shower rooms, good Wi-Fi, and a quieter lounge experience compared to its peers in BKK.
+There’s a set of shower rooms, good Wi-Fi, and a quieter lounge experience than at other lounges in BKK.

 Opening Hours: Daily from 7:30 a.m. to 8 p.m.

-Our only Scandinavian lounge in this list, Eventyr Lounge at CPH is strategically located in Denmark’s international gateway, offering 180-degree panoramic views of the surrounding area and even the runways!
+Our only Scandinavian lounge on this list, the Eventyr Lounge at CPH, is strategically located in Denmark’s international gateway.
+It offers 180-degree views of the outside, including the runways!

-With more than 8,000 square feet of space, this lounge has diverse seating options, including sofas, armchairs, and high-top counter chairs.
+With more than 8,000 square feet of space, this lounge has diverse seating, including sofas, armchairs, and high-top chairs.

-The buffet consists of a mix of hot and cold food options, plus fruit, bread, and pastries.
+The buffet includes a mix of hot and cold foods, fruit, bread, and pastries.
 There are various beers on tap here, plus a soda fountain, an espresso machine, a wine fridge, and self-serve liquor.

 Opening Hours: Daily from 7:30 a.m. to 10 p.m.

-The Turkish Airlines Lounge at IAD in Washington D.C. is a lovely space to catch a breath in.
-To start, this lounge has plenty of seating available (which is important if you are visiting what we consider to be the best Priority Pass lounge in the U.S.).
+The Turkish Airlines Lounge at IAD in Washington, D.C., is a lovely space to catch your breath.
+To start, this lounge has plenty of seating available, which is important if you’re visiting what we consider to be the best Priority Pass lounge in the U.S.

 It also has a delightful buffet with hold and cold dishes, plus a bar with made-to-order cocktails.
-Self-serve espresso is served from machines.
+You can make yourself self-serve espresso from machines.

 This lounge also has plenty of power and USB outlets, as well as free high-speed Wi-Fi, a shower room, a prayer room, and plenty of plants for a fresh vibe.

-Unfortunately, this lounge gets a lot of criticism for being overcrowded and lacking in service (likely due to the overcrowding issue).
+This lounge gets a lot of criticism for being overcrowded and lacking in service, likely because of all the people.
 The food is great, though!